Hillosanation/bcf-checker/README.md

 SSSL,0.7595
 ```

-Save the files and start running the .exe file to begin searching for the bcf.
+Save the files and start running the .exe file to begin searching for the BCF.

 ## Extracting setups